-The only thing pumpkin I’ve had is a pumpkin spiced latte from a nearby coffee shop.
-I don’t think it truly counts since the flavor came from an artificially flavored syrup and not from the pumpkin itself.
+The only thing pumpkin I’ve had is a pumpkin spiced latte from a nearby coffee shop, and I don’t think it truly counts since the flavor came from an artificially flavored syrup and not from the pumpkin itself.

-- Frugal.
-Homemade pumpkin puree is cheaper.
+- It’s frugal.
+Homemade pumpkin puree is cheaper than the canned pumpkin puree from the store.
 We save about 5¢ per ounce, which isn’t a ton, but every little bit adds up!

 - SUPER easy.
 You can make it in your Instant Pot, oven, or even the slow cooker!

-- Versatile.
-This pumpkin puree isn’t just for baking delicious batches of pumpkin french toast either, you can use it in mac and cheese, chili, or even baby food!
-Anytime you can add more vegetables to a meal, I’m all in.
-Pumpkin is filled with amazing nutrients like protein, fiber, and vitamin A (to name a few), it is a healthy addition to any recipe.
+- Anytime you can add more vegetables to a meal, I’m all in.
+Pumpkin is filled with amazing nutrients like fiber, vitamin C, potassium, and vitamin A (to name a few), making it a great addition to any recipe.

 - One baking pumpkin